openmm/openmm-torch/INSTALL.md

    make install
    ```

 Your built version of openmm-torch will now be available in your conda environment.
-You can test this by trying to import `openmmtoch` into `python`.
+You can test this by trying to import `openmmtorch` into `python`.

 ```
 python -c "from openmmtorch import TorchForce"